 The GC corticosterone (CORT) can be further metabolized to aldosterone (Aldo) in the adrenal cortex, a closely related molecule that signals through mineralocorticoid receptor (MR).
-It is well stablished that Aldo/MR plays an important role in blood pressure regulation through sodium retention at kidney level.
-Growing evidences point towards a different scenario for MR effects on vascular cells and macrophages, including the increased levels of pro-inflammatory molecules and leukocyte inflammation.
-This effect can contribute to the pathogenesis of atherosclerosis and hypertension (Moss and Jaffe, 2015).
+It is well established that Aldo/MR plays an important role in blood pressure regulation through sodium retention at the kidney level.
+Growing evidences point toward a different scenario for MR effects on vascular cells and macrophages, including the increased levels of proinflammatory molecules and leukocyte inflammation.
+This effect can contribute to the pathogenesis of atherosclerosis and hypertension (Moss and Jaffe).
 Blunted MR signaling seems to be beneficial during brain injury by avoiding exaggerated immune cells responses.
-MR binds to CORT with higher affinity than Aldo, and increases the complexity of neuroinflammation regulation in the brain of stressed animals; a condition that elevates substantially the levels of GCs.
-GR behaves paradoxically during prolonged and disturbed GC levels, and seems to cooperate with a pro-inflammatory effect of GCs in the brain (Duque and Munhoz, 2016).
+MR binds to CORT with higher affinity than Aldo and increases the complexity of neuroinflammation regulation in the brain of stressed animals; a condition that elevates substantially the levels of GCs.
+GR behaves paradoxically during prolonged and disturbed GC levels and seems to cooperate with a proinflammatory effect of GCs in the brain (Duque Ede and Munhoz).
 Neuroinflammation is recognized as an important component associated with the progression of various neurodegenerative diseases.
-Dietary interventions, such as excessive calorie intake and intermittent fasting, modulate GCs and sex hormones and could impact the overall gene expression profile of pro-inflammatory molecules in the brain during injury or neurodegenerative diseases.
-While the former statement remains to be verified in its totality, it is well stablished that estrogen and testosterone modulates gene expression in stimulated immune cells (Vasconcelos et al., 2016).
-Although it was not possible to include all variety of steroidal hormones in this research topic, it is noteworthy the contribution relating cardiotonic steroids (CTS) and the modulation of inflammation.
-Unlike most of the actions of the aforementioned hormones, CTS bind to and modulate Na+, K+-ATPse (NKA pump) and does not modulated transcription through nuclear receptors (Orellana et al., 2016).
-Only very recently an unusual interplay between CD36, NKA and Toll-like receptor 4 revealed the link between CTS and nuclear factor NF-B activation, a key transcription factor of pro-inflammatory genes (Chen et al., 2017).
+Dietary interventions, such as excessive calorie intake and intermittent fasting, modulate GCs and sex hormones and could impact the overall gene expression profile of proinflammatory molecules in the brain during injury or neurodegenerative diseases.
+While the former statement remains to be verified in its totality, it is well established that estrogen and testosterone modulates gene expression in stimulated immune cells (Vasconcelos et al.).
+Although it was not possible to include all variety of steroidal hormones in this research topic, the contribution relating cardiotonic steroids (CTS) and the modulation of inflammation is noteworthy.
+Unlike most of the actions of the aforementioned hormones, CTS bind to and modulate Na+, K+-ATPase (NKA pump) and do not modulated transcription through nuclear receptors (Orellana et al.).
+Only very recently an unusual interplay between CD36, NKA, and Toll-like receptor 4 revealed the link between CTS and nuclear factor NF-κB activation, a key transcription factor of proinflammatory genes (1).
 Overall, we may expect that steroid hormones research on inflammation continues to challenge us with new mechanisms and old contradictions.